About Sarah Walker ArtShades

 I continue to specialise in half-shades for table lamps and wall lights, but also make full drum shades for table lamps, ceiling pendants and floor lamps.
 All my appliqué designs are stitched on my sewing machine and hand cut from paper, giving lovely surface textures and clean edges to the shapes.
 All my handprinted designs are made from my own orignal linocuts, I mix the inks for each individual shade and print it myself so every one is different.

 My shades can be custom-made to order in colours and designs to suit you but be warned, once you own one you may struggle to resist the temptation to return each time you decorate another room!
 If you’d like to discuss a commission please feel free to email me.
 I’m known for my personal service and attention to detail.

 Since 2008 I’ve also made shades from reclaimed vintage Ordnance Survey maps, those with lovely soft period colours.
 I appliqué over the folds and hand roll the edges, to ensure a quality finish.
 These are often commissioned as personalised presents.

 All the shades are made by me in my loft studio at the foot of the Malvern Hills in Worcestershire.
 I take inspiration from colours and shapes in my hillside garden and daily dog walks on the hills and commons.
 I love finding new colour combinations to try and new shapes to stitch.

-I’m a member of the Worcestershire Guild – Contemporary Craft (formerly the Worcestershire Guild of Designer Craftsmen) and exhibit with them at the RHS Malvern Spring Festival in May each year.
+I’m a member of the Worcestershire Guild – Contemporary Craft and exhibit with them at the RHS Malvern Spring Festival in May and the Malvern Autumn Show in September.
 I also take part in h.Art – Herefordshire Art Week every September.